theorangepotato/programming-languages-2019/lecture-1.2.md

 McCarthy was a pioneer of Computer Science.
 In 1955 he coined the term "artificial ingelligence", shortly afterwards he invented LISP and garbage collection, [time-sharing systems](https://en.wikipedia.org/wiki/Time-sharing), and in 1962 he introduced, with the quote above, the idea of abstract syntax.

-Interesting for us, is that McCarthy emphasises that BNF makes it easy to generate, write and synthesize programs, whereas abstract syntax is designed to make it easy to analyse, translate, type check, interprete and compile programs.
+Interesting for us, is that McCarthy emphasises that BNF makes it easy to generate, write and synthesize programs, whereas abstract syntax makes it easy to analyse, translate, type check, interprete and compile programs.
+Another way to put it, is to say that concrete syntax is good for human readers and abstract syntax is good for automated processing.

 Another influential article is [Ascribing mental qualities to machines](http://cs.uns.edu.ar/~grs/InteligenciaArtificial/ascribing.pdf) from 1979.